The Best Cha Ca Hanoi You Have Ever Tasted

 Cha Ca Anh Vu restaurant

 Anh Vu's signature Cha Ca is prepared with tender filets of fresh Ca Lang (hemibagrus) that have been subtly flavored with a blend of spices and turmeric.
 Fish is also deep-fried ahead of time and served crisp and hot.
-Cha Ca here may seem unusually mild in flavor (due to the absence of salt), but this is for good reason.
+Cha Ca here may seem unusually mild in flavor (due to the absence of salt), but this is for a good reason.
 The Cha will be excellent with a quick pour of 'mam tom' .
 The Cha Ca Anh Vu restaurant is spotless, the parking is plenty, and the staff is both kind and attentive.

 5.4.
 Cha Ca Kinh Ky